 At Aggie Animal Dental Center, our anesthetic safety measures include:

 - Pre-surgical assessment: A complete physical examination & blood tests, with chest x-rays and other tests if indicated, enable us to assess your pet’s overall health and anesthetic risk.
+Anxious pets may be sent home from the consultation visit with anti-anxiety medications to be administered at home before their procedure visit.
+Providing at-home premedication decreases these pets' stress levels, which makes anesthesia safer.

 - Individualized anesthesia plan: Each pet has an anesthesia protocol tailored to him or her, taking into account your pet’s general health & other medical conditions, previous anesthetic experiences, and personality, as well as the anticipated procedure.
+The dental specialist in charge of your pet's care will determine the anesthetic protocol for your pet.
+For complicated cases, our board-certified anesthesiologist may be consulted for specific medication recommendations.

 - IV catheterization: An intravenous catheter is placed to provide us with an easy route to administer fluids (which support blood pressure and kidney function), antibiotics, and other medications during the procedure.